 What a week it has been!
-The Holy One has spread out His Wings and taken us on an amazing tour of the 'secret place' that He intends to serve as our homebase/place of refuge.
+Through the medium of Torah the Holy One has taken us on a breath-taking tour of the 'secret place' that He intends to serve as our homebase/place of refuge.
 It all started with His whispering of three little Hebrews words: v'asu li mik'dash - i.e. make/build for Me a flowing receptacle of holiness.
 Exodus 25:8a.
-Since the second our King captured our imagination with those three words, He has been wowing us with the dramatic flair, the jaw-dropping majesty, and the exquisite beauty of His World-Beyond-the-Veil.
+Since our King captured our imagination with that invitation, He has been showing us what a 'flowing receptacle of holiness' (Hebrew mik'dash) consists of and looks like.
+He has been introducing us to the dramatic flair, the jaw-dropping majesty, and the exquisite beauty of His World-Beyond-the-Veil.
 He has been filling up our senses with BEAUTY and WONDER.
 He has dazzled us with a display of Heavenly colors, Divine Textures, Pleasing, fragrant aromas, and Heavenly sounds.
 He has astounded us with celestial symmetry.
 He has awakened us to sublime symbolism.
 He has inspired us with masterpieces of Heavenly architecture, marvels of immaculate engineering, and wonders of Divine design.
 He has been doing everything He can, through Moshe's imperfect intermediation, to infuse us, one and all, with a much-needed 'Beauty Realm Perspective'.
-Such a perspective which accepts only beauty and majesty as normative - looks at winter and sees the spring; looks at seedtime and sees harvest; looks at sin and sees a clear pathway to redemption; looks at disasters and sees a glorious coming season of restoration; looks at problems and sees stunning solutions; and looks at bad attitudes, addictions, afflictions, and abject failures and sees reservoirs of untapped human potential just waiting to be awakened.
+Such a perspective - which accepts only beauty and majesty as normative - looks at winter and sees the spring; looks at seedtime and sees harvest; looks at sin and sees a clear pathway to redemption; looks at disasters and sees a glorious coming season of restoration; looks at problems and sees stunning solutions; and looks at bad attitudes, addictions, afflictions, and abject failures and sees reservoirs of untapped human potential just waiting to be awakened.
 Wow!
 Open our eyes, O Holy One, that we may start to see what You see - in all people, in all places, in all seasons, and in all situations!